fbpx

 That’s unheard of in such a popular vacation destination!

 Of course, it’s always better to be safe than sorry.
-Keep your valuables and money, hidden, safe, and within reach at all times.
+Keep your valuables and money hidden, secure, and always within reach.

-One of the key awareness tips for Santorini you do need to know about is road safety.
+One key awareness tip for Santorini you need to know about is road safety.
 Many tourists hire quad bikes as a convenient way to get around the island.
 Give them a wide berth just in case the driver isn’t as skillful behind the wheel as they think they are.

 With lots of scenic cliffsides, it’s also important to stay behind any barriers and not get too close to the edge.
 Instagram photos aren’t worth the risk!